Into the Shadow: What you need to know about the total solar eclipse that’s coming to North America

 For the first time in decades, the long dark finger of the moon’s shadow is set to sweep across the continental United States, plunging entire cities and towns into an eerie midday darkness.
 And for a few precious minutes it will be possible to look up and be reminded that we are but spectators in a grand celestial ballet that has been under way since the solar system was born.

 A total eclipse of the sun is one of life’s genuine experiences.
-It is a fleeting and rare phenomenon that connects Earth and sky in a way that is both hard to fully take in while it’s under way and impossible to forget when it’s over.
+It is a fleeting and rare phenomenon that connects Earth and sky in a manner that is both hard to fully take in while it’s under way and impossible to forget when it’s over.

-Dedicated eclipse chasers understand this and many routinely travel halfway around the globe for the few minutes that a total eclipse typically lasts.
+Dedicated eclipse chasers understand this and many routinely travel halfway around the globe for a glimpse of a total eclipse that typically lasts only a few minutes.
 But not since February 1979 has the experience been so tantalizingly close to home.
 In this case, the track of the total eclipse does not enter Canada, but many Canadian cities will see more than three-quarters of the sun obscured by the moon during its peak.
-Meanwhile, thousands have been making plans to hop across the border for the main event.
+Meanwhile, thousands are making plans to hop across the border for the main event.

 Cosmic Coincidence

-The basic mechanism underlying a solar eclipse is easy enough to grasp.
+The basic mechanism underlying a solar eclipse is easy to grasp.
 The moon, as it orbits around Earth, passes in front of the sun every now and again.
 Whenever that happens, the sun’s light is temporarily blocked and the result is a solar eclipse.
 If the sun is completely covered, the eclipse is total.

-A tilt in the moon’s orbit means that such events can only happen a couple of times per year and often the alignment is not exact, so many solar eclipse are only partial, and seen only in remote parts of the world.
+A tilt in the moon’s orbit means that such events can only happen a couple of times per year and often the alignment is not exact, so many solar eclipses are only partial, and seen only in remote parts of the world.

-Partial solar eclipses are common enough that most adults remember having seen one or at least remember one happening in their location.
+Partial solar eclipses occur over a wide area and are common enough that most adults remember having seen one or at least remember one happening where they live.
 Total eclipses, in contrast, can only be seen along a track, known as the “path of totality” that is different for each eclipse but typically about 100 kilometres wide at mid-latitudes.
 That’s enough to make total eclipses rare in any given location.
 But dig a little deeper and you’ll find a coincidence that ranks among the most astounding of heavenly head spinners.

-The sun is a star, a big blazing ball of plasma that takes centre-stage in our solar system.
+The sun is a star, a big blazing ball of plasma that takes centre stage in our solar system.

 The moon, on the other hand, is a small rocky orb that happens to be Earth’s only natural satellite.The coincidence is that the two appear to be almost exactly the same size when viewed from Earth’s surface.
 While the sun is about 400 times larger than the moon, it also just happens to be about 400 times farther away.
 There’s no apparent reason why this should be so.
 On paper, it’s a mathematical fluke, but in the sky it’s pure magic.
 And this is what makes a total solar eclipse such a breathtaking event to witness.